dywisor/names/README.txt

                               This is not a security feature,
                               relative paths may be used to escape <ROOT>.
                               Disables git mode.
+  -s, --short               get command: request a short name,
+                              twice for really short names
-  -v, --verbose             print debug information
+                              (at the expense of randomness) -v, --verbose             print debug information

 Commands operating on the names dictionary: